Welcome to today's edition of the Rush 24-7 podcast.

 What did she just say?

-I mean that that part I I understand.
+I mean, that part I understand.

 What kind of farmland are we talking about?